Swoon over foodie merch in and out of the kitchen

 Instructions

-• In a large pot, boil water and prepare pasta as package instructs for al dente.
-Once pasta is al dente remove the pot off the heated burner.
-Pour pasta into strainer to remove water then add it back to the warm pot.
-Let the heat of the pot steam out any excess water off the noodles.
-Heat should be turned off.
+• Pour pasta into strainer to remove water then add the past back to the warm pot (off the heat).
+Let the residual heat from the pot steam out any excess water off the noodles.

-• Add in butter to the pot and stir, the the residual heat melt the butter until it is completely dissolved and has coated all the pasta.
+• Add in butter to the pot and stir.
+The residual heat melt the butter until it is completely dissolved and has coated all the pasta.

 Tried this recipe?Mention @MeikoAndTheDish or tag #MeikoAndTheDish